Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsubsection{Hermeian halo fraction and mass function}

-We compute the fraction of backsplash and Hermeian haloes by dividing cumulative numbers (at mass greater than $M$) of backsplash or Hermeian haloes by the cumulative number of all field haloes (including backsplash and Hermeian).
-The fractions are shown on the left panel of Figure~\ref{fig: Fractions of haloes}.
-It can be seen that Hermeian haloes share above given halo mass slowly decreases with mass from almost 2.5 per cent for haloes more massive than $3 \times 10^{7}\; h^{-1}\;\mathrm{M_{\sun}}$ to 0.4 per cent at $10^{10}\; h^{-1}\;\mathrm{M_{\sun}}$.
-The fraction of Hermeians within the studied mass range is approximately 6 to 17 times less than that of backsplash haloes.
+We compute the cumulative fraction of field haloes classified as backsplash or Hermeian by dividing the number of backsplash or Hermeian haloes, $N(>M)$, by the cumulative number of all field haloes as a function of mass, $N_\mathrm{field}(>M)$, (see Fig.~\ref{fig: Fractions of haloes}, left panel).
+The fraction of field haloes classified as Hermeian decreases slowly as a function of mass from almost 2.3 per cent for haloes with $M_{\mathrm{vir}} > 3.3 \times 10^{7}\; h^{-1}\;\mathrm{M_{\odot}}$ to 0.4 per cent at $10^{10}\; h^{-1}\;\mathrm{M_{\odot}}$.
+At low masses, Hermeian haloes are approximately 6 times less numerous than backsplash haloes.
+The size of the difference increases with halo mass.

-Besides backsplash and Hermeian haloes there are many other `pre-processed' haloes that have experienced `complex' interactions.
+Besides backsplash and Hermeian haloes there are many other evolutionary pathways of haloes that have experienced interactions with other haloes.
 We compare their abundances in the Universe on the right panel of Figure~\ref{fig: Fractions of haloes}.
 The most abundant in this `zoo' are backsplash haloes, which are followed by haloes that passed through a target and then became a subhalo, maybe in the same target.
-We denote them as ``backsplash (s)'' on the Figure, where ``(s)'' means a subhalo (and ``(f)'' means a field halo).
-If a backsplasher becomes a subhalo of a halo, which differs from the descendants of the target, we denote this as ``backsplash N=1 two targets (s)'', but this can also be called a renegade halo, since it resembles a population found in \citet{Knebe11b}.
-We also present in this Figure mass functions for backsplashers which interacted with the same halo twice.
-They turned out to be less abundant than Hermeian haloes.
-Finally, there is a small population of haloes which passed through two distinct targets, but the targets have merged by $z=0$.
+If a backsplasher becomes a subhalo of a halo, which differs from the descendants of the target, we denote this as ``Renegade'', since it resembles a population found in \cite{Knebe11b}.
+We also present in this Figure the mass function of backsplashers that interacted with the same halo twice, as these objects resemble Hermeians by the number of interactions.
+The haloes that experienced three passages in the past through 1, 2 or 3 targets are less abundant than Hermeian haloes, which is expected: the probability to encounter more targets decreases with the number of targets.
+Finally, there is a small population of haloes that passed through two distinct targets that are not distinct by $z=0$.
+Among the field haloes in Fig.~\ref{fig: Fractions of haloes} (solid lines), Hermeian population is the second largest after the backsplahsers.

+Several of the halo classes in Fig.~\ref{fig: Fractions of haloes} have interacted closely with more than one target: renegade, Hermeians, double backsplashers that end up as subhaloes, and haloes with three pasages.
+All of these types of halo could facilitate the exchange of material between host haloes.
+This fact makes the Hermeian and other similar halo populations important participants in the evolution of their targets.
+The transfer of material between targets by Hermeian haloes has been demonstrated in \cite{Newton}.
+Further study of matter transfer in hydrodynamical simulations is needed to quantify the role of this process in the evolution of galaxies.
+Our results in Fig.~\ref{fig: Fractions of haloes} show that renegade and Hermeian populations should be the considered for these studies, as they are the most numerous.